 Treatment of infertility has undergone major changes in the recent years, as have other medical disciplines.
 Which changes are the greatest?

 In particular, I perceive the greatest change in the fact that our medical field gradually loses its “taboos”.
 Unfortunately, it is still not possible to instill responsible reproductive behavior in the population – not to postpone pregnancy to a higher age (applies to both in the couple but especially to women).
-For women it means that higher reproduction age is considered around 30th resp.
-35th birthday already.
+For women it means that higher reproduction age is considered around 30 resp.
+35 already.
 We understand people don’t want to hear this, but that’s reality.

 What are the current trends in assisted reproduction?